Home » 7 Types of Yellow Parrots (with Pictures)

 Most undergo color mutations to get yellow feathers.
 Examples include Fischer’s lovebirds and yellow-collared lovebirds.

-Fischer’s lovebirds rarely speak (although females occasionally repeat a phrase), but they can be noisy birds.
+Fischer’s lovebirds rarely speak (although females occasionally repeat a phrase), but they can be noisy.

 Despite their name, lovebirds don’t necessarily need to live in pairs or groups.
 A single lovebird will be okay if you spend time together and keep it entertained.

-At 5 inches, the Pacific parrotlet (Forpus coelestis) is small.
+At about 5 inches, the Pacific parrotlet (Forpus coelestis) is small.

 Pacific parrotlets must be socialized.
 Their diminutive frames hide a Napoleon complex, so they can be destructive and aggressive around humans or other animals if not tamed.

-They’re affectionate and loving once a bond is established.
+Once a bond is established, they’re affectionate and loving.
 They need as much exercise as a large parrot, so be prepared to let them fly free in a safe room regularly.

-These are talking birds, capable of learning up to 15 words, but they don’t scream and squeal with the same intensity as a blue-and-yellow macaw or double-yellow-headed Amazon parrot.
+These are talking birds, capable of learning up to 15 words.
+They don’t scream and squeal with the same intensity as a blue-and-yellow macaw or double-yellow-headed Amazon parrot.

 The sulfur-crested cockatoo (Cacatua galerita) is immediately recognizable due to its bright yellow crest.